and European heavyweight champion visited Britain for the first time

 In the 1980s the British version of Magnificent Maurice was an impressive figure as he stood shaven headed. moustachioed and totooed centre ring.
 Here was a man who knew how to upset the punters; not just by disregarding the rules but by his ring presence and camp gimmick.
 Strutting around the ring, taunting his opponent and jeering at the audience, let alone his rule bending tendencies, led to him being hated by fans throughout the world.

 Steve Regal (William Regal) praises the colourful character who was his first professional opponent.
 The villainous heavyweight was solid northern.
-His name was Shaun Arnott and he went on to wrestling reincarnation as Colonel Brody, the shaven headed bad boy of the 1980s heavyweight scene.
+His name was Shaun Arnott, a bricklayer by trade, and he went on to wrestling reincarnation as Colonel Brody, the shaven headed bad boy of the 1980s heavyweight scene.

 Whilst the shaven head and the handlebar moustache remained the same the distinguished military figure of Colonel Brody was a stark contrast with the camp Magnificent Maurice, but none the more popular.